Cloud applications – hacker attack on Microsoft was serious

 In July, hackers gained access to the Outlook email accounts of 25 organizations.
 Microsoft has now admitted that the hackers, who are said to come from China, had apparently gained extensive powers in the Microsoft cloud in 2021.

-On Wednesday, Microsoft published new important results in a blog entry about a hacker attack by the so-called “Storm-0558” group, which is said to be behind a Chinese state espionage attack.
+On Wednesday, Microsoft published new important results in a blog entry regarding a hacker attack by the so-called “Storm-0558” group, which is said to be behind a Chinese state espionage attack.
 In recent weeks, IT security experts have been pushing for complete clarification.

 According to Microsoft’s previous account, starting on May 15, 2023, the attackers used fake authentication tokens to access the emails of approximately 25 organizations, including government agencies and associated customer accounts in the public cloud, until the attack was discovered on June 16, 2023 became.

-Experts and employees of the security authorities have speculated in recent months as to how this could have happened.
+Experts and employees of the security authorities have speculated in recent months as to how this might have happened.
 The investigation results that the US company has now published suggest that the crash of a consumer signature system in April 2021 led to a signature key being passed on.
 The “Storm-0558” hackers apparently got hold of this key.
 This gave you extensive powers within the Microsoft cloud.
 This emerges from Microsoft’s current statement.

 Access to most Microsoft cloud applications